 Foster care families are resources for children who need to live away from their families until a permanent plan for their placement can be arranged.
 Our goal is to reunite families when they are better equipped to function with fewer problems.
 When this is not possible and adoption is the plan, foster parents are given the opportunity to become the child’s permanent family.
 In some situations, another adoptive family is found for the children.

-The Counseling program is available at no cost to all families who have children up to age 18.
-The only exception is children who have an active CPS case.
-Counseling is available for both children and parents.
-Typical challenges addressed in counseling may include family conflict, communications issues, truancy, lack of motivation, poor self-esteem, bullying, and the potential for delinquent behavior.
+The Counseling Program is available at no cost to families who have children birth to high school age.
+Professional Counseling or Family Support is available for both children and parents.
+Typical challenges addressed in counseling may include family conflict, communications issues, truancy, lack of motivation, poor self-esteem, bullying, divorce, ADHD, anxiety, depression, or grief.
 Families can be self-referred to STARRY or referred by school counselors, juvenile services, pastors, or parents.
-STARRY counselors visit with the child and his or her parent or guardian regarding the program and goals the child and the family hope to accomplish through the program.
-An individualized action plan is established to resolve issues and to prevent further destructive behavior or family conflict.
+STARRY counselors visit with the youth and his or her parent or guardian regarding the program and goals the child and the family hope to accomplish through the program.
+An individualized action plan is established to resolve issues, increase strengths, and help families reach their goals for their family.

 In addition to programs that actively prevent child abuse, STARRY Counseling is a lead agency in Williamson County for the state’s Universal Child Abuse Prevention (UCAP) program.
 STARRY provides a wide range of child abuse awareness presentations and materials to churches, schools, and other groups.